-- Positive definite (SPD) matrix is factorizable (strongly regular) and (in exact arithmetic) its Cholesky factorization $A = LL^T$ exists. - Because efficient implementations of sparse Cholesky factorizations rely heavily on exploiting dense blocks, we first consider algorithms for the Cholesky factorization of dense matrices that can be applied to such blocks. - The first one is an in-place algorithm because L can overwrite the lower triangular part of A (thus reducing memory requirements if A is no longer required).
+- Remind: positive definite (SPD) matrices are factorizable (strongly regular) and the Cholesky factorization $A = LL^T$ exists (in exact arithmetic). - Since efficient implementations of sparse Cholesky factorizations rely heavily on exploiting dense blocks and dense rectangular panels, we first consider algorithms for the Cholesky factorization of dense matrices that use blocks and panels for efficiency. - We start with in-place algorithms where L overwrites the lower triangular part of A (reducing memory requirements, if A is no longer required).

-In-place dense factorization
+In-place pointwise dense factorization